eoghancronin/ml-ldft/README.md

 # Machine-learning a semi-local exchange-correlation functional for the Hubbard model

 ## Description
-This repository contains data, trained weights, and scripts related to the machine-learning of the exchange-correlation functional for the one-dimensional Hubbard model as outlined in our paper [doi here].
+This repository contains data, trained weights, and scripts related to the machine-learning of the exchange-correlation functional for the one-dimensional Hubbard model as outlined in our paper https://arxiv.org/abs/2501.16893.

 ## Contents